guybrush262/Assistant-conversations/README.md

 pip install requests

-9) Create a Python script in "/home/plinio1/log_service.py" (my folder is called plinio1):
+9) Create the Python script in "/home/plinio1/log_service.py" (my folder is called plinio1) remembering to inpu the Long-lived access token:
 Move there:
 cd /home/plinio1